Transgender health care: Canada

 A study of transgender Ontario residents aged 16 and over, published in 2016, found that half of them were reluctant to discuss transgender issues with their family doctor.
 A 2013–2014 nationwide study of young transgender and genderqueer Canadians found that a third of younger (ages 14–18) and half of the older (ages 19–25) respondents missed needed physical health care.
 Only 15 percent of respondents with a family doctor felt very comfortable discussing transgender issues with them.

 All Canadian provinces fund some sex reassignment surgeries, with New Brunswick being the last of the provinces to start insuring these procedures in 2016.
 Waiting times for surgeries can be lengthy, as few surgeons in the country provide them; a clinic in Montreal is the only one providing a full range of procedures.
 Insurance coverage is not generally provided for the transition-related procedures of facial feminization surgery, tracheal shave, or laser hair removal.

-Blood donation

-Canada's blood collection organization Canadian Blood Services has eligibility criteria for transgender people, which came into effect on August 15, 2016.
-This criteria states that transgender donors who have not had lower gender affirming surgery will be asked questions based on their sex assigned at birth.
-They will be eligible to donate or be deferred based on these criteria.
-For example, trans women will be asked if they have had sex with a man in the last 3 months.
-If the response is yes, they will be deferred for 3 months after their last sexual contact with a man.
-Donors who have had lower gender affirming surgery will be deferred from donating blood for 3 months after their surgery.
-After those months, these donors will be screened in their affirmed gender.
+And in January 2024, The Alberta government of Danielle Smith announced plans to ban gender affirming surgeries for minors under the age of 18 and hormones and puberty blockers for minors under the age of 16.

+According to the Canadian Pediatric Society, "Current evidence shows puberty blockers to be safe when used appropriately, and they remain an option to be considered within a wider view of the patient's mental and psychosocial health."

 Mexico

 A July 2016 study in The Lancet Psychiatry reported that nearly half of transgender people surveyed undertook body-altering procedures without medical supervision.
 Transition-related care is not covered under Mexico's national health plan.
 Only one public health institution in Mexico provides free hormones for transgender people.
 Health care for transgender Mexicans focuses on HIV and prevention of other sexually transmitted diseases.

 The Lancet study also found that many transgender Mexicans have physical health problems due to living on the margins of society.
 The authors of the study recommended that the World Health Organization declassify transgender identity as a mental disorder, to reduce stigma against this population.

+In June 2020, the Mexican federal government released "The Protocol for Access without Discrimination to Health Care Services for Lesbian, Gay, Bisexual, Transsexual, Transvestite, Transgender, and Intersex Persons and Specific Care Guidelines."
+The guidelines are used in healthcare facilities administered by the government.
+The guidelines state that the process of identifying one's sexual orientation, gender identify and/or expression can occur at early ages.
+Thus, the guidelines recommend that medical facilities and doctors consider the use of puberty blockers and cross-sex hormones as a treatment for transgender minors when appropriate.
+In addition to the guidelines, multiple Mexican states have modified their civil codes to recognize gender-affirming healthcare as a right for transgender people under the age of eighteen.